-Teller was the representative for New York’s 20th congressional district and was a Democrat.
+Teller was the representative for New York’s 20th congressional district as a Democrat.
 He served from 1957 to 1960.

 From Jan 1957 to Aug 1960, Teller missed 20 of 373 roll call votes, which is 5.4%.
 This is much worse than the median of 2.1% among the lifetime records of representatives serving in Aug 1960.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including:

 - unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.

 - Martis’s “The Historical Atlas of Political Parties in the United States Congress”, via Keith Poole’s roll call votes data set, for political party affiliation for Members of Congress from 1789 through about year 2000